12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 For acute nausea, fresh is superior; for long-term anti-inflammatory effects, both work well.

-Ginger tea recipe for instant digestive relief
+Quick recipe: How to make Ginger tea for instant digestive relief

 Steep 5 thin slices fresh ginger (or 1 tsp powder) in 1 cup boiling water for 10 mins.